 Once your connection to the electricity grid is confirmed, and you are linked to the gas network if this option is feasible, you just need to follow the steps mentioned above.

 In this very specific case, you are still required to have an energy contract, even if the building remains unoccupied.
 This is referred to as an “empty home energy contract”.
-This has some particular characteristics which we have detailed in our article on this subject.

 If you have chosen your contract a month before your move, you should have peace of mind until D-Day.
 Once the long-awaited date has arrived, here are the things you will need to tackle.